 - Can only record up to 48kHz

-The world’s first USB studio microphone, Samson C01U Pro USB, offers a lot that you might think.
+The world’s first USB studio microphone, Samson C01U Pro US, offers a lot that you might think.
 It’s a high-quality USB condenser that should be a piece of gear in your home studio.

-This is a supercardioid mic with 19 mm large shock-mounted diaphragm, so you can capture both low and high-frequency recording with equal articulation.
+This is a super-cardioid mic with a 19 mm large shock-mounted diaphragm, so you can capture both low and high-frequency recording with equal articulation.

 Plug and play to your Mac or PC through USB, it’s also compatible with iPads and iPhone with a Lightning USB camera adapter from Apple.